nosas/blog/performance_classification/article.md

 * *ROC Curve*: A plot of the true positive rate against the false positive rate

 We'll examine these metrics in examples such as dog vs cat classification, cancer detection, and shooting arrows at a target.
+Afterwards, with the help of Keras and scikit-learn, we'll write code to calculate the metrics.
 But first we must familiarize ourselves with the confusion matrix.

 ---